NikhilP99/NikhilP99/README.md

 Thanks for dropping by!
 Here are some facts about me:
 - I speak JavaScript🗣️.
 - I ❤️ working on MERN stack and RESTful APIs (nothing againt GraphQL though😅).
 - I'm always exploring new tech💡 and dev tools🔨.
-Currently intrigued by DevOps⭐.
+Currently intrigued by Image Processing⭐.
 - **Fun Fact** - I am a Mechanical Engineer👨🏻‍🔧 .